docker/docs/content/guides/docker-concepts/running-containers/sharing-local-files.md

    ![A screenshot of Docker dashboard showing the deleted files inside the a container](images/deleted-files.webp?border=true)

-3. Recreate the HTML file on the host system and you see that file re-appear under the **FILES**  tab under **Containers** on the Docker dashboard.
+3. Recreate the HTML file on the host system and see that file re-appears under the **Files** tab under **Containers** on the Docker Dashboard.
 By now, you will be able to access the site too.